jonescompneurolab/hnn/installer/windows/README.md

 6. Run the commands below from a new cmd.exe window.

 ### Start the HNN Docker container
-1. Open a cmd.exe window and run `ipconfig` to get your external IPv4 address e.g. "Wireless LAN adapter Wi-Fi 2"
+1. Verify that the docker interface on your system has an IP address of 10.0.75.1.
+If you see a different IP address from the output of ipconfig, use that instead.
+Open a cmd.exe window and run `ipconfig`.
+The output should be similar to below.
+If the IP address differs from 10.0.75.1, you need to correct it in [docker-compose.yml](../docker/docker-compose.yml).
     ```
-    C:\Users\myuser>ipconfig
+    C:\Users\[USER]>ipconfig

     Windows IP Configuration

-    ...
-    Wireless LAN adapter Wi-Fi 2:
+    Ethernet adapter vEthernet (DockerNAT):

        Connection-specific DNS Suffix  . :
-       ...
-       IPv4 Address. . . . . . . . . . . : 192.168.0.16
+       IPv4 Address. . . . . . . . . . . : 10.0.75.1
        Subnet Mask . . . . . . . . . . . : 255.255.255.0
-       ...
+       Default Gateway . . . . . . . . . :

     ```
-2. Set an environment variable DISPLAY containing "[IP address]:0" (e.g. `192.168.0.16:0`)
-    ```
-    set DISPLAY=[external IPv4 address]:0
-    ```
-3. Clone or download the [HNN repo](https://github.com/jonescompneurolab/hnn).
+2. Clone or download the [HNN repo](https://github.com/jonescompneurolab/hnn).
 Assuming [Git for Windows](https://gitforwindows.org/) is installed, type the following in a cmd.exe window:
     ```
     git clone https://github.com/jonescompneurolab/hnn.git
-    cd hnn\installer\docker
+    cd hnn\installer\windows
     ```
-4. Start the Docker container.
+3. Start the Docker container.
 Note: the jonescompneurolab/hnn docker image will be downloaded from Docker Hub (about 1.5 GB)
     ```
     docker-compose up -d
     ```
-5. A prompt from the dock will ask you to share the drive.
+4. A prompt from the dock will ask you to share the drive.
 Click 'Share'
-6. The HNN GUI should show up and you should now be able to run the tutorials at: https://hnn.brown.edu/index.php/tutorials/
+5. The HNN GUI should show up and you should now be able to run the tutorials at: https://hnn.brown.edu/index.php/tutorials/

+   * If you run into problems starting the Docker container or the GUI is not displaying, please see the [Docker troubleshooting section](../docker/README.md#Troubleshooting)
+   * If you closed the HNN GUI, and would like to restart it, run the following:
+      ```
+      docker-compose restart
+      ```

-7. **NOTE:** You may want to edit files within the container.
+6. **NOTE:** You may want to edit files within the container.
 To access a command prompt in the container, use `docker exec`:
     ```
     docker exec -ti docker_hnn_1 bash
     ```
-    If you'd like to be able to access files from the host Windows system within the container, you can either copy files with [docker cp](https://docs.docker.com/engine/reference/commandline/cp/) or start the container with host directory that is visible as a "volume" within the container (instead of step 4):
+    If you'd like to be able to access files from the host Windows system within the container, you can either copy files with [docker cp](https://docs.docker.com/engine/reference/commandline/cp/) or start the container with host directory that is visible as a "volume" within the container (instead of step 3):
     ```
     mkdir %HOME%\dir_on_host
     docker-compose run -d -v %HOME%\dir_on_host:/home/hnn_user/dir_from_host hnn
     ```
+    * Note the different container name after running docker-compose

-## Native Install
+## Native install script

 The [HNN install powershell script](hnn.ps1) will manage downloading all prerequisites except Microsoft MPI which requires a web browser to download.
 If the script finds msmpisetup.exe in the Downloads folder, it will take care of installing it.